weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 ### Deployment

-On every push to the `master` branch, GitHub Actions deploy the backend as an Azure App Service.
+On every push to the `master` branch, GitHub Actions deploy the server as an Azure App Service.
 See [`master_ai-document-search-backend.yml`](../.github/workflows/master_ai-document-search-backend.yml).

 First, a container is built according to the [`Dockerfile`](../Dockerfile) and pushed to the Azure Container Registry.
 Then, the container is deployed to the Azure App Service.

 There are no pull request preview deployments.

 The deployment has been set up using [this tutorial](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel#use-the-deployment-center).

 ### Load tests

-After the backend is deployed, GitHub Actions run load tests (see [`load_test.yml`](../.github/workflows/load_test.yml)).
+After the server is deployed, GitHub Actions run load tests against the deployed server (see [`load_test.yml`](../.github/workflows/load_test.yml)).

-## Deployment diagram
+## Deployment

 ![Deployment diagram](diagrams/deployment_diagram.png)